lindy-labs/aegis/README.md

+# Aegis

-# sierra-lean represents Sierra programs in Lean 4
+allows to verify Sierra programs in Lean 4.

 ## Usage